N6REJ/Bears_Audio_Switcher/README.md

 ======
 Broker: Audio Hardware is a Data Broker plugin that allows you to view and change the audio output driver used by the game.

-You can download it from Curse or WoW Interface and view the source code on [GitHub](https://github.com/Choonster/Broker_AudioHardware/).
+You can download it from [Curse](http://www.curse.com/addons/wow/broker-audio-hardware) or [WoW Interface](http://www.wowinterface.com/downloads/info22697-BrokerAudioHardware.html).

+You can view the source code on [GitHub](https://github.com/Choonster/Broker_AudioHardware/) and find the latest alpha versions on [CurseForge](http://wow.curseforge.com/addons/broker-audio-hardware/).

 Credits
 =======